Photo: Hotel workers in Morelia, Mexico. Credit: Obed Hernández @yabbath

 Before you go, take the time to learn about the country you are visiting and find out how you can give back and make a positive impact on the lives of the locals who make your vacation possible.

-Organizations that are making a difference in Mexico:
+Organizations that are making a difference:

 The Secret Life of the Mexican Worker, Everything Playa Del Carmen